AI CRO

 What's the difference between psychographic and demographic segmentation?

 Demographic segmentation divides by age, gender, income, education, and location.
 Psychographic segmentation divides by personality, values, attitudes, interests, and lifestyles.
-Demographic data is observable in GA4.
-Psychographic data requires customer interviews and voice-of-customer mining.
 The two compose: psychographic explains why two visitors in the same demographic bucket buy from radically different brands.

 What is the VALS framework?

-The VALS (Values, Attitudes, Lifestyles) framework is the most-cited psychographic-segmentation tool in marketing.
-Developed by SRI International (formerly Stanford Research Institute), it categorises consumers into eight segments: Innovators, Thinkers, Achievers, Experiencers, Believers, Strivers, Makers, Survivors.
-Most ecommerce brands operationally need three or four of the eight segments rather than the full map.
+The VALS framework is the most-cited psychographic-segmentation tool in marketing.
+Developed by SRI International, it categorises consumers into eight segments: Innovators, Thinkers, Achievers, Experiencers, Believers, Strivers, Makers, Survivors.

 How many psychographic segments should I have?